 Currys pod coffee machines

-It’s extremely hard to find a decent coffee makeking tool that will produce good coffee for that type of price and the fact is that you can’t, in truth.
+It’s really hard to find a decent coffee brewing tool that will produce good coffee for that kind of price and the reality is that you can’t, extremely.

 The business model for the manufacturers of these machines is to sell you a coffee machine below the price it costs them to make the machine and then they make all their money from you when you buy the pods that go into the machine.

-It’s exactly the same as printers for home work with.
-I’m sure lots of people reading this post will have bought a printer for £50 (or less) thinking “what a bargain!”, only to find out that the ink cartridges that you need to print things out cost as much as the machine and don’t last extremely long, either.
+It’s exactly the same as printers for home utilize.
+I’m sure many people reading this post will have bought a printer for £50 (or less) thinking “what a bargain!”, only to discover that the ink cartridges that you need to print things out cost as much as the machine and don’t last very long, either.

-This type of price may not sound too bad, but I’ll get onto what’s inside each pod in a little bit so you can make an informed decision on that too.
+This kind of price may not sound too bad, but I’ll get onto what’s inside each pod in a bit so you can make an informed decision on that too.

 Manufacturer

-Once you decide on the pod machine that is right for you you’ll probably end up with one from either Dolce Gusto, Tassimo or Nespresso due to the reality that these 3 brands sell the majority of the pod machines sold in the UK.
+Once you decide on the pod machine that is right for you you’ll probably end up with one from either Dolce Gusto, Tassimo or Nespresso because these 3 brands sell the majority of of the pod machines sold in the UK.

-They all have their own little ways of trying to do that but at the end of the day it’s your machine and you can work with whatever pods you want.
+They all have their own little ways of trying to do that but at the end of the day it’s your machine and you can utilize whatever pods you want.

 With Nespresso and Dolce Gusto you can buy replacement 3rd party pods that are cheaper than the manufacturer’s original ones and often you won’t be able to taste the difference.

-You can find some of the many popular ones here:
+You can find some of the a lot of popular ones here:

 Amazon Nespresso pods